Tracking for success, from setup to mixdown

 Both approaches are valid—which one works better will depend on the particulars of the compressor in use, the singer’s performance, and the overall style of the music and recording.
 In general, I tend to favor the former during tracking, because the dynamic control can be more transparent.

-Whether you’re taking signal to tape or disc, the final step in setting up is to insure a good level is going to the recorder—this means as high as possible without overload.
+Whether you’re taking signal to tape or disk, the final step in setting up is to insure a good level is going to the recorder—this means as high as possible without overload.
 If the medium is analog, and you’re not experienced in pushing hot levels to tape, it’s probably best to stick to the meter’s 0 VU redline as a maximum.
-Most readers are probably recording to hard disc with a DAW anyway these days, and here the situation is clear.
+Most readers are probably recording to hard disk with a DAW anyway these days, and here the situation is clear.
 Maximum signal level in a digital recorder is 0 dBFS (where FS = full scale), and it’s absolute—exceed this and harsh clipping will result.
+If you’re recording at 24 bits, you can leave 12 dB or more between your peak levels and 0 dBFS, to leave room for tweaks in mixing and mastering, without harm.

 Okay, so the pre-flight is done and now it’s time to hit the red button and start capturing those solid-gold vocal performances.
 Let’s consider a few aspects of the actual recording process that come into play at this stage.
 First off, are you playing the dual roles of engineer/producer and vocalist, or has outside talent been brought in to handle the vocal chores while you man the gear and direct the show?
 If you’re recording yourself, the best advice I can offer is to try and set up all the technical aspects before you step up to the mic, and once you begin to perform put all your energy into singing, don’t let yourself be distracted by details having to do with the recording process.
 With that in mind, here are a few basic do’s and don’ts: